-Eczema is best understood as a group of skin conditions that have similar types of inflammation including redness, scale, and blisters.
+Eczema is best understood as a group of skin conditions that have similar types of inflammation including dry skin, redness, scale, and blisters.
 For many people the itch precedes the rash and inflammation.
 This is why it is said that eczema is the “the itch that rashes.”
 Scratching the skin leads to inflammation.

 Eczema has existed for many generations, however it’s frequency is rising rapidly within the last century.
 No one knows the exact cause of the increase in eczema, but factors include genetics, allergies, environmental pollutants, and dietary factors.
 While the exact cause is unknown, those with eczema tend to have dry skin, increased IgE production, a tendency for the overgrowth of staphylococcus aureus, and a deficiency in gamma-linolenic acid (GLA) (1).
-Chinese medicine physicians have long used acupuncture and herbs to treat eczema which is supported not only by out clinical experience but also a number of recent clinical studies.
+Chinese medicine physicians have long used acupuncture and herbs to treat eczema which is supported not only by clinical experience but also a number of recent clinical studies.

 Before I saw Dr. Alban my eczema was out of control and getting worse every year.
 I tried all western forms of therapy including steroid cream after steroid cream.
 But after one month of visits with Dr. Alban, between the acupuncture therapy and the supplemental herbs he suggested the eczema not only cleared up but has since yet to return.

 Eczema in Chinese Medicine